 Property, plant and equipment are generally depreciated using the straight-line method over their estimated useful lives which are listed below.
-Depreciation expense was \$12,984,000 and \$13,497,000 in fiscal years 2022 and 2021, respectively.
+Depreciation expense was \$15.3 million and \$13.0 million in fiscal years 2023 and 2022, respectively.
 Major improvements and betterments are capitalized, while maintenance and repairs that do not extend the useful life of the applicable assets are expensed as incurred.
 Interest expense may also be capitalized for assets that require a period of time to get them ready for their intended use.
-There was no capitalized interest in fiscal years 2022 and 2021.
+There was no capitalized interest in fiscal years 2023 and 2022.

-Years
+, ·s

 Buildings and leasehold improvements 3 - 40

 Machinery and equipment

 Packaging 2 - 20

 Processing 2 - 25

 Mining and other 2 - 15

 Office furniture and equipment 2 - 15

 Vehicles 2 - 15

 Property, plant and equipment are carried at cost on the Consolidated Balance Sheets and are reviewed for possible impairment on an annual basis or when circumstances indicate impairment that an asset may become impaired.
 We take into consideration idle and underutilized equipment and review business plans for possible impairment.
 When impairment is indicated, an impairment charge is recorded for the difference between the carrying value of the asset and its fair market value.
-No impairment was recorded in either fiscal year 2022 or 2021.
+In fiscal year 2023, we recognized \$0.9 million in impairment losses for fixed assets no longer in use.
+The impairment is included in cost of goods sold on the Consolidated Statement of Operations.
+There was no impairment recognized in fiscal year 2022.